 Happy day, love.
 From every-day Jesus.
 And me.

 If you want to know more about Every-Day Jesus, send a note my way.
 I’d love to talk.
-This story is part of three I’ve shared this Holy Week.
+This story is part of three of stories about Holy Week.
 The others reveal the power of a common Friday that became something else and the power of three women who saw restoration come to life.
-I’ve also shared stories of women in Jesus’ life—women who have much to teach us about just how beautiful women are.
+I also share stories of women in Jesus’ life—women who have much to teach us about just how beautiful women are.
 If you liked the hope in Every-Day Jesus, you’ll love the courage you’ll receive from the women who bled, the gumption of the Canaanite woman, the liberty found by the woman twisted by pain, the beauty of the woman caught in the act, the leadership of Rufus’ mom, the kindness of Peter’s mother-in-law, the bravery of Dorcas and the unlikely power of the Samaritan woman.
 Each celebration is unique and a reminder of all that you and I have to celebrate too.
-I share stories like this each month right here.
-Be sure to subscribe to my little love letters, so you’ll never miss a story—and receive updates on the book One Woman Can Change the World!